 Media and bio

 Kes Otter Lieffe is a writer, ecologist, facilitator and community organiser currently based near Berlin.
-She is the author of a trilogy of queer speculative fiction novels, several short stories, and a colouring book series on queer ecology.
+She is the author of four queer speculative fiction novels, several short stories, and a colouring book series on queer ecology.
 Kes writes from a working-class, chronically ill, transfeminine perspective.

 Kes is available for interviews, podcast interviews, speaking events, book readings and workshop facilitation.

-Kes is the author of a trilogy of queer speculative fiction novels and several short stories.
+Kes is the author of four queer speculative fiction novels and several short stories.

 Her first short story was published in Our Entangled Future an anthology on social change and the climate crisis.